 Vision brings order in to ministry because each and every member contributes towards a common goal.
-When the pastor doesn’t have a clear vision others start doing what ever seems right in their own sight.
-It brings disorder and confusion in to the body of Christ.
+When the leadership doesn’t have a clear vision others start doing what ever seems right in their own sight.
+It breeds disorder and confusion in the local body.

 One of the remarkable paradoxes of Christianity is that we nourish ourselves as we serve others.
 The serving Christian is a growing Christian (qualitative growth).
 Serving church is a growing church (quantitative growth).
 Vision calls people for service.
-Where there’s no vision people become idle consumers who selfishly seek to feed themselves.
-They become parasites in the body of Christ and hinders growth.
+Where there’s no vision people become idle, selfish, self feeding, parasitic consumers.

-Some one said “Team” means “Together everyone achieves more” – Wherever there’s vision people work with a team spirit towards the fulfillment of that vision.
+Some one said “Team” means “Together Everyone Achieves More” – When there’s vision people work a team to achieve that vision.
 Where there’s no vision each individual believes what he or she is doing is more important than what the other person is doing.
-Unhealthy beliefs like this one brings competition into the local church, creates conflict and cause divisions.
+Such beliefs breed competition, conflicts and divisions in the local church.

-Vision enables any pastor to focus the labour and resources on a goal.
-This makes keeping tabs on the progress so much easier.
-Some pastors are very busy in ministry but hardly accomplish anything at all.
-They don’t have a vision and just keeps shooting in the dark.
-It wastes their energy and resources and results in unnecessary burn out, frustration, disappointment and anger.
+Vision help the leader to focus the resources.
+It makes keeping tabs on the progress so much easier.
+Some leaders are very busy in ministry but hardly accomplish anything at all because they don’t have a vision.
+They keep shooting in the dark.
+It’s a waste of energy and resources.
+It results in unnecessary burn out, frustration, disappointment and anger.

 Visionary leaders create momentum in ministry because the vision itself motivates people to passionately move forward to achieve that vision.
 When people move the entire ministry picks up the momentum and begins to move forward.